-Once you have monitoring taken care of, how do you test your HANA scenario, whether it's scale-out or scale up deployment, for operational robustness during failure.
+Once you have monitoring taken care of, how do you test your HANA scenario, whether it's scale-out or scale-up deployment, for operational robustness during a failure?
 Sure you have the best hardware redundancy and operating system setup, but that doesn't mean HANA services or servers won't fail.
 This is a brief set of HA scenarios you need to test, and document expected versus actual results.
 Correct them if it does not meet your service level or operational objectives.

-- Shut off a single instance of a system (whether you have one or multiple HANA instance on a cluster)
+- Shut off a single instance of a system (whether you have one or multiple HANA instances on a cluster)

 - Shut off one node of a system (if you have multiple nodes in a scale-out cluster)

-- Restart one of the physical server of a system
+- Restart one of the physical servers of a system

 - Kill the STATISTICS service on a system